edavis98/Reivew-Based-Recommender/README.txt

 The final report for this project is found in 'Report Capstone Final.pdf'.

-The main folder contains four sub-folders:
+The main directory contains four sub-directories:
 	-'adblock' contains the adblock extension necessary to run 'review_scraper.py' -'environments' contains the environment requirement files necessary to run the notebooks -'data' contains the .csv files necessary to run the notebooks, and the created .csv files